thomasWeise/aitoa/book/metaheuristics/hillClimbing/README.md

 ### Stochastic Hill Climbing with Restarts {#sec:stochasticHillClimbingWithRestarts}

-We now are in the same situation as with the&nbsp;`1rs` algorithm:
+Upon close inspection of the results, we notice that we are again in the same situation as with the&nbsp;`1rs` algorithm:
 There is some variance between the results and most of the "action" takes place in a short time compared to our total computational budget (1&nbsp;second vs. 3&nbsp;minutes).
 Back in [@sec:randomSamplingAlgo] we made use of this situation by simply repeating&nbsp;`1rs` until the computational budget was exhausted, which we called the `rs`&nbsp;algorithm.
 Now the situation is a bit different, however.